santhosh-r-urs/Contract-Testing-with-PACT/README.md

-# contract-testing
+# Contract Testing suite CI integrated
-Consists of sample contract tests for a public API
+This is a **CI integrated, report generating automated contract testing suite** which uses public APIs.

 **Steps to run the tests**-
 1. Clone the repo.